xsdk-project/ATPESC2018HandsOnLessons/pages/about_your_day.md

 be best to try to pair with someone who is.

 #### Chat Option
 We will set up a Google Hangouts Chat starting the morning of the session.
-Expect to recieve an email invite with the subject _ATPESC2018 Numerical Packages Chat_.
+Expect to receive an email invite with the subject _ATPESC2018 Numerical Packages Chat_.
 We will also include a link under the Intro menu.
 We ask that you please exercise discretion and use this chat only for interactions as they pertain to today’s material and exercises.